 In recent years, thanks to the Internet and the advent of the “Digital Age”, a large number of digital tools have emerged that have revolutionized health care throughout the world (Dixon & Michaud, 2018).
 Mobile applications for video consultations, skin sensors to record patient progress or therapeutic exercise apps for injuries rehabilitation are some of the examples that are already implemented in many hospitals and healthcare systems.

 It´s very interesting the fact that most of patients have a positive perception of Digital tools in their health care.
 A recent survey carried out in 2019 by the Pew Research Center in the United States concluded that almost 24.85 million people (approximately 52% of adults in the United States) saw the implementation of Telemedicine and New Technologies in their medical services as something positive.
 (Kataria & Ravindran, 2019).

 As a result of this technological revolution within health fields, new terms have also emerged to describe this form of work such as Telerehabilitation.
 This is defined in the literature as “a series of tools, procedures and protocols that seek to provide the rehabilitation process remotely” (Pastora-Bernal, Martín-Valero, Barón-López, Moyano, & Estebanez-Pérez, 2018).

 This new way of considering the patient’s recovery process has many benefits, especially when we talk about the implementation of therapeutic exercise programs, which is basic and fundamental in all types of processes.
 Of these, we can highlight:

 1. The ability to optimize our time as therapists: A great number of musculoskeletal pathologies will be solved in an optimal way with a personalized exercise program adapted to their evolution.
-The new technologies allow the professional to prescribe individualized therapeutic exercise programs for each patient and the correct monitoring of the patient.
-This allows the professional or therapist to focus his efforts on patients with a worse prognosis or who require a face-to-face management of their dysfunction.
+New technologies allow the professional to prescribe individualized therapeutic exercise programs for each patient and the correct monitoring of the patient.
+This allows the professional or therapist to focus its efforts on patients with a worse prognosis or who require a face-to-face management of their dysfunction.